Ofenhed/pam_secret/README.md

 This program creates a persistent random seed based on protected files and the user's password.
-It can be called as `pam_secret s=qvm s=personal s=mail` and will return a cryptographically secure random hex encoded string, which is persistent based on the system secret, user `persistent key` and user password.
+It can be called as `pam_secret s=qvm s=personal s=mail` and will return a cryptographically secure random hex encoded string, which is persistent based on the system secret and user `persistent key`.
 Everything on the command line of `pam_secret` will be executed in the same session.
 Note that the hash requires the `session secret` to be decrypted, but the hash will depend on whether the user is authenticated in the current session.
 This means that `pam_secret s=some_key` will return a different value from `pam_secret auth s=some_key`.
 This difference is based on hard coded values, changing your password does not invalidate any persistence.

 This program acts as a PAM module that forks to a daemon.
 The daemon has access to a system secret and the user's encrypted state.
 The encrypted state is